cbmarcum/lazybones/README.md

     aoo-addon-template,0.3.0,"Code Builders, LLC","Apache OpenOffice Add-On Template for Groovy" aoo-client-template,0.3.0,"Code Builders, LLC","Apache OpenOffice Client Template for Groovy"

-Then place the manifest and template zip files at the URL you use for your repository.
+The template packages and manifest are output to the `build/packages`.
+Then you need to place the manifest and template zip files at the URL you use for your repository.

+If you only want to create the packages without the manifest file you can use the package tasks

+    ./gradlew packageTemplate<TemplateName>
+and:

+    ./gradlew packageAllTemplates

 If you don't want to publish your template at a URL you can install it locally using the installTemplate rule.